On the stable hom relation and stable degenerations of Cohen-Macaulay modules: Abstract

 \section{Abstract}

-We study the stable degeneration problem for Cohen-Macaulay modules over simple singularities of type $(A_n)$.
-We prove that the stable hom order is actually a partial order over the ring and are able to show that the stable degenerations can be controlled by the stable hom order.
+We study the stable hom relation for Cohen-Macaulay modules over Gorenstein local algebras.
+We give the sufficient condition to make the stable hom relation a partial order when the base algebra is of finite representation type.
+As an application, we give the description of stable degenerations of Cohen-Macaulay modules over simple singularities of several types by using the stable hom relation.